 Big salaries and tiny living costs put English teacher’s in a pretty desirable position.
 In fact Vietnam has recently ranked second in a worldwide survey measuring the disposable income for ex-pats living there.
 One hour’s teaching in Vietnam can earn around 500,000 Vietnamese Dong (VND).
 A glass of fresh beer (bia hoi), costs 5000 VND.
 You can do the maths.

-We are confident that despite all the money you can earn, there will be much, much more about teaching in Vietnam that you’ll love.
+We are confident that despite all the money you can earn, there will be much, much more about an English Teacher’s Life in Vietnam that you’ll love.

 Find out more about teaching in Vietnam or scroll down to see more about life in Vietnam

 Vietnam has so much to offer.
 Breathtaking natural beauty can be found from North to South, from the beautiful mountain ranges of Ha Giang and Sapa, littered with emerald green rice paddies, all the way down to the golden tree lined beaches of Nha Trang and Hoi An.
 Thick jungle is pocketed with traditional ethnic tribes, the biggest caves in the world, wonderful wildlife and exquisite views.
 The people are warm, fun loving and welcoming, the food is unrivalled, and the culture is rich in history, charm and beauty.
 It is an exciting time to be in Vietnam, traditional culture is being transformed by a rapidly growing economy.
 The country’s old world and new world live alongside each other, sometimes combining to create all sorts of interesting new opportunities, niches, and experiences.